 - Old Iranian

-Tutorials at the Oriental Institute focus on literature, history and culture, focussing on art and archaeology, history, literature, philosophy, religion and modern social studies in the following principal areas of study organized around the languages primarily necessary for courses:
+Tutorials at the Oriental Institute focus on literature, history and culture, focusing on art and archaeology, history, literature, philosophy, religion and modern social studies in the following principal areas of study organized around the languages primarily necessary for courses:

 - The Arabic world from Islamic civilization to the modern Middle East